iamdeja/rangeforce-linux/opsys_megadoc.md

 # Operating Systems Management <!-- omit in toc -->

-An introductory course on the basics of how operating systems work, and how to manage users on Windows and GNU / Linux systems from both GUI and CLI.
+An introductory course on the basics of how operating systems work, and how to manage users on Windows and GNU/Linux systems from both GUI and CLI.

 > Note: _PDF version may be out of date._